RxLaboratory/RxDocs/src-colors/docs/D-reproduction.md

 When it is a question of reproducing (*synthesizing*) colors, two systems are possible, according to the fact that the device is "passive" or reflecting (in painting, printing, etc.), i.e. that it needs to be illuminated, or "active", and emits its own light (screen, projector, etc)

-[TOC]

 ## D.1 - Additive synthesis

 When a system emits its own light, such as a screen or projector, it produces colors ranging from *black[\*](ZZ-vocabulaire.md)* (a system that is turned off, emitting nothing), to *white[\*](ZZ-vocabulaire.md)*.

-In such an *additive* system, the most luminous color is the white: it results from the addition of the various *primitives [\*](ZZ-vocabulaire.md)* of which the pixels of the device are made, in general a combination of green, red and blue.
+In such an *additive* system, the most luminous color is the white: it results from the addition of the various *primitives[\*](ZZ-vocabulaire.md)* of which the pixels of the device are made, in general a combination of green, red and blue.

 This system works by adding rays of light to mix the colors.